Garson-hu/Papers/notes/2023/TPP-ASPLOS.md

 Maintains a separate demotion page list
 - scans inactive page list
-- if not enough, then scan active pages (memory pressure may be very big)
+- if inactive page not enough, then scan active pages (memory pressure may be very big)

-Tries to migrate scanned pages to slow memory tier
+Tries to migrate scanned pages to slow memory tier (CXL Memory)
-- failed pages follows default reclamation path
+- If this migration failed, the failed pages follows default reclamation path

 Demotion on CXL-Memory use the default reclamation mechanism (e.g,. pages out to the swap device) since the pages on CXL-Memory is not very performance critical.
 As shown in Figure 11.